Deep-MI/fsqc/README.md

   --outlier-table        specify normative values (only in conjunction with
                          --outlier)
+  --fastsurfer           use FastSurfer instead of FreeSurfer output --no_group             run script in subject-level mode. will compute
+                         individual files and statistics, but not create group-level summaries.
+  --group-only           run script in group mode. will create group-level
-  --fastsurfer           use FastSurfer instead of FreeSurfer output --exit-on-error        terminate the program when encountering an error;
+                         summaries from existing inputs --exit-on-error        terminate the program when encountering an error;
                          otherwise, try to continue with the next module or case
   --skip-existing        skips processing for a given case if output
                          already exists, even with possibly different
-                         parameters or settings.
+                         parameters or settings

 getting help:
   -h, --help            display this help message and exit